CarrotRub/Fit-Launcher/README.md

 ### Building on Linux

-This project provides separate setup scripts for Debian/Ubuntu and Fedora.
+This project provides a unified setup script for Debian/Ubuntu and Fedora.

 ---